LogtalkDotOrg/logtalk3/tools/code_metrics/NOTES.md

 The cyclomatic complexity metric evaluates an entity code complexity by measuring the number of linearly independent paths through the code.
-In its current implementation, all defined predicates that are not called or updated are counted as graph connected components (the reasoning being that these predicates can be considered entry points).
+In its current implementation, all defined predicates that are not called or updated are counted as graph-connected components (the reasoning being that these predicates can be considered entry points).
 The implementation uses the same predicate abstraction as the UPN metric.
 The defined predicates include multifile predicate definitions contributed by the entity to other